Please note that this page contains a selection of declassified texts.

 The draft texts reproduced on this page are subject to modifications.
 While every effort is made to ensure that information available on the server is timely and accurate, neither can be guaranteed.
 We shall endeavour to correct any errors brought to our attention.
 Further information can be obtained from the contact persons or the web site mentioned under each text.

-More information available on the website of the Enlarged Partial Agreement on Sports (EPAS).
+More information on the website of the Committee of Experts on Terrorism (CODEXTER).

 The Convention calls on governments to establish as a criminal offence the illegal removal of human organs from living or deceased donors: